dlr-eoc/prosEO/deploy/infrastructure/README.md

 Note: We use the environment variables for username and password to avoid having to specify the `username` and `password` parameters with every single deploymente task.

+# Manual configuration corrections

+Currently the IONOS Cloud API does not provide fine-grained control of the IP addresses in the virtual data centre.
+Therefore some manual adaptations have to be made:
+- Set the public IP addresses of the bastion hosts (select those IP addresses from the public IP block `prosEO Data Center` – or whatever your IP block has been named –, which have not yet been assigned to the NAT Gateway),
+- Set the internal LAN address of the NAT Gateway,
+- Set the network address of `laninternal` in the NAT rule of the NAT Gateway.

+Apart from that, creating new volumes within a server does not work.
+Thus the NFS server disks need to be moved into the NFS server manually.

+# Gather IP addresses for further configuration

+The IP addresses of the virtual machines must be extracted from the provisioned infrastructure and entered in a file called `proseo-hosts` in the `deploy` directory (start from template file `proseo-hosts.template`).